Frequently Asked Questions

-- Did you make payments for qualified tuition and related expenses between January 1-December 31, 2018?
+Did you make payments for qualified tuition and related expenses between January 1-December 31 of last year?

-- Were you billed charges for qualified tuition and related expenses between January 1-December 31, 2018?
+Were you billed charges for qualified tuition and related expenses between January 1-December 31 of last year?

 Special Exceptions: I am an international student and did not receive Form 1098-T

 If you are a non-resident alien student and do not have U.S. source income (U.S. scholarships, awards, waivers etc.) that is subject to tax, Valencia College is exempt from issuing a Form 1098-T to you, unless requested.
 Requests can be made by sending an email to BusinessOffice@Valenciacollege.edu.

 Special Exceptions: I updated my address, SSN or ITIN after January 29, how do I get my 1098-T?